surosh-khaliqi/it-infrastructure-portfolio-lab/README.md

 - Static routing only (dynamic routing was a stretch goal left unimplemented)
 - Site 2 depends on the WAN link for directory, DNS, and DHCP services
 - Router ACLs are host/port allow-lists, not full Zero-Trust
-- Temporary NAT adapters used during agent installs were left in place for continuity and are noted for cleanup
+- Temporary NAT adapters used during agent installs were left in place for continuity

 Full consolidated limitations and the complete service inventory live in `docs/final-handover.md`.